Numerical optimization for the compatibility constant of the lasso: Monte Carlo Simulation

-where the MSE and its bound are defined in \eqref{eq:evaluation}.
-Here, the ``scaled" means multiplication of $n/\log p$ so that the right-hand side of inequality \eqref{eq:error2}, ${\rm MSE} \lesssim C\log p /n$, has a quantity of order one.
+where the MSPE and its bound are defined in \eqref{eq:evaluation}.
+Here, the ``scaled" means multiplication of $n/\log p$ so that the right-hand side of inequality \eqref{eq:error2}, ${\rm MSPE} \lesssim C\log p /n$, has a quantity of order one.

-The result shows that the scaled MSE is relatively stable regardless of the value of $n$ and $p$, except for small $n$.
+The result shows that the scaled MSPE is relatively stable regardless of the value of $n$ and $p$, except for small $n$.
 On the other hand, the upper bound is unstable when $n$ is small and $p$ is large.
 This is because the compatibility constant can be small for small $n$ as discussed in Figure \ref{fig:phi}.
-In particular, when $p$ is sufficiently large and $n$ is small, the upper bound cannot be obtained because of $\phi=0$.
-Therefore, the upper bound made by the small sample sizes can be much larger than that with large sample sizes.
+In particular, with large $p$ small $n$, the upper bound cannot be obtained because of $\phi=0$.
+Therefore, the upper bound made by the small $n$ can be much larger than that with large $n$.

-Figure \ref{fig:ratio} shows the ratio between the MSE and its upper bound.
-The ratio becomes extremely large for high-dimension and small sample sizes.
-In particular, the ratio can be $10^5$ to $10^6$, which implies the upper bound does not make sense to evaluate the MSE.
+Figure \ref{fig:ratio} shows the ratio between the MSPE and its upper bound.
+The ratio becomes extremely small for high-dimensional settings and small sample sizes.
+In particular, the ratio can be $10^{-6}$ to $10^{-5}$, which implies that the upper bound does not provide a meaningful evaluation of the MSPE.
 Therefore, the compatibility constant cannot be useful unless $n$ is relatively large.
-For large sample sizes, the ratio is $10^1$ to $10^2$, which is reasonable to evaluate the MSE but still has a gap between MSE and bound.
-As a result, when the compatibility constant is sufficiently large, the MSE would be small so that the lasso might perform well.
-Even if the compatibility constant is small, there exists situations where the MSE is sufficiently small compared with its bound.
+For large sample sizes, the ratio is $10^{-2}$ to $10^{-1}$, which is reasonable to evaluate the MSPE but still has a gap between MSPE and bound.
+As a result, when the compatibility constant is sufficiently large, the MSPE would be small so that the lasso might perform well.
+Even if the compatibility constant is small, there exist situations where the MSPE is sufficiently small compared with its bound.